 The Complete Guide to the Windrow Composting Process

-Windrow composting Methods/Approaches
+Windrow composting methods or approaches

-1) Anaerobic Windrow Composting
+1) Anaerobic windrow composting

 A composting process in which the decomposition of materials occurs in the absence of oxygen, carried out by micro-organisms.

-2) Aerobic Windrow Composting
+2) Aerobic windrow composting

-In aerated windrow composting approach, air or oxygen is supplied to the composting windrow, either by regular turning or by installing an aeration system consisting of pipes and an air blower beneath the windrow.
+In the aerated windrow composting approach, air or oxygen is supplied to the composting windrow, either by regular turning or by installing an aeration system consisting of pipes and an air blower beneath the windrow.
 To improve energy efficiency, aeration can be automated using an aeration control system.

 Aerobic composting is further categorized based on the aeration method used in the facility.

-Operations/ process overview in windrow composting
+Process overview in windrow composting

 Step 1